matrix-org/synapse/docs/opentracing.rst

 EDUs can contain tracing data in their content.
 This is not specced but it could be of interest for other homeservers.

-Edu format (if you're using jaeger):
+EDU format (if you're using jaeger):

 .. code-block:: json